Uptown Plaza is a shopping center on the northeast corner of Camelback Road and Central Ave. It is undergoing major redevelopment.

 Over the years the center has suffered from a series of stucco ‘improvements’ and the once vibrant corner has experienced vacancies and under-use.
 Local developers, Vintage Partners, saw a unique opportunity to bring the center back to life.
 They approached the center’s owners to sell them on the concept of a comprehensive revitalization that would restore much of the midcentury modern elements and re-attract a mix of local, regional and national tenants to create a jewel destination.

-- Muse, Flowerchild, Shake Shack, Lou Malnati’s, Creamistry, Local Nomad, R&R Surplus, and Scout & Molly’s Boutique, Huss Brewing Company, Ellys, Nekter Juice Bar, and West Elm have opened.
+- Muse, Flowerchild, Shake Shack, Lou Malnati’s, Creamistry, Local Nomad, R&R Surplus, Huss Brewing Company, Ellys, Nekter Juice Bar, West Elm, Sweatshop on Central and Prose have opened.